Windows Driver Model: Device kernel-mode drivers

-With the Windows Drivers Model (WDM) for devices Microsoft implements an approach to kernel mode drivers that is unique to Windows operating systems.
+With the Windows Drivers Model (WDM) for devices Microsoft implements an approach to kernel mode drivers that is to Windows operating systems.
 WDM implements a layered architecture for device drivers, and every device of a computer is served by a stack of drivers.
 However, every driver in that stack can chain isolate hardware-independent features from the driver above and beneath it.
 So drivers in the stack do not need to interact directly with one another.
 WDM defines architecture and device procedures for a range of devices, such as display and the network card, known as Network Driver Interface Specification (NDIS).
 In the NDIS architecture the layered network drivers include lower-level drivers that manage the hardware and upper-level drivers that implement network data transport, such as the Transmission Control Protocol (TCP).

 While WDM defines three types of device drivers, not all driver stacks for a given device contain all types of device drivers.
 The three WDM device driver types are:

 Bus driver: For every bus on the mainboard there is a one bus driver, with the primary responsibility for the identification of all devices connected to that bus and responding to plug and play events.
 Microsoft will provide bus drivers as part of the operating system, such as PCI, PnPISA, SCSI, USB and FireWire.

 Function driver: this is the principal driver for a device and it provides the operational interface for a device by handling read and write operations.
 Function drivers are written by the device vendors, and for their interaction with the hardware they depend on a specific bus driver being present in the Windows operating system.

 Filter driver: This driver is optional, and can modify the behaviour of a device, such as input and output requests.
 These drivers can be implemented as lower-level and upper-level filter drivers.